-In some Native American tribes, the wolf was known as a spirit animal to many people.
+In some Native American tribes, the wolf was a spirit animal to many people.
 Some tribes, such as the Quileute and the Kwakiutl, tell stories of their first ancestors transformed from wolves into men.

 The word wolf comes from one of the most common Anglo-Saxon names, Wulf.
-Surnames like Lovett, Lovel, and Lowell, are derived either from Anglo-Norman nicknames such as wolf cub or son of a wolf.
+Surnames like Lovett, Lovel, and Lowell, are derived from Anglo-Norman nicknames such as wolf cub or son of a wolf.
 The name is prevalent, with the Louvre museum once called Lupara, as the owner intended it to be a wolf kennel.
 The word Lupara is derived from Lupus, meaning wolf.

 What is a Male Wolf Called?

 A male wolf is called a “male wolf.”
 Unlike most mammals, they do not have a specific name or term to distinguish them.
 A male wolf that is breeding is called a stud or brute.
 The male canines can be called “sire” if breeding.